rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 - **Outlook settings (Categories, Junk Folder Settings, Delegate permissions, Folder permissions, Archive Settings, and Autocomplete settings/NK2)**

-### Ready to move from Rackspace Email to Microsoft Exchange
+### Ready to migrate from Rackspace Email to Microsoft Exchange

 Once you have prepared all of your users to migrate from Rackspace Email to Microsoft Exchange you will want to schedule your migration.